 Design a pattern, while keeping in mind that you will be able to repeat it on any length of fabric in any way you want.
 A single element of the pattern should have matching edges so that it forms a compact whole at a large number of vertical and horizontal repetitions, without visible links at the edges, so-called seamless.

-For pattern designing, we recommend vector graphics editing programs (e.g. Adobe Illustrator or Corel Draw), although projects made in other programs, e.g. Windows Paint, are also allowed.
+For pattern designing, we recommend vector graphics editing programs (e.g. Adobe Illustrator or Corel Draw), although you can create projects in other programs, e.g. Photoshop, Procreate, Clip Studio Paint or even Canva.
 In the project, you can include any graphic elements and photographs.

 2. Acceptable file formats